-dural queries.
+The online mode focuses on checking intraprocedural queries because they are often considered more crucial than interprocedural queries.
 For instance, compiler optimizations tend to issue mostly intraprocedural queries.
 To check intraprocedural queries, NEONGOBY embeds the alias analysis checks as regular program assertions into a test program.
 NEONGOBY reports an alias analysis bug if one of the assertions fails when a user runs the test program.
 These assertions are much cheaper than costly on-disk logging at runtime, as shown in our experiments (§8.3).

 Algorithm 2 shows the algorithm to embed the checks.
-It iterates through each pair of point definitions p and q of a function (line 3), and inserts an assertion "assert(p!=q || p==NULL)" (line 5) if MayAlias(p,q) returns false (line 4).
+It iterates through each pair of point definitions p and q of a function (line 3), and inserts an assertion "assert($p!=q \parallel p==NULL$)" (line 5) if MayAlias(p, q) returns false (line 4).
 One issue is that the inserted assertion requires that both p and q are defined.
 NEONGOBY solves this issue with a standard control flow reachability analysis (line 4), and inserts the assertion only if p's definition reaches q.
 (If pointer p is undefined along some incoming edges to q's basic block, NEONGOBY creates a new φ -instruction using LLVM's SSA transformation, not shown in Algorithm 2.)